-MiracleCord only uses the anticoagulant Citrate Phosphate Dextrose (CDP) in our collection bags.
+MiracleCord uses the anticoagulant Citrate Phosphate Dextrose (CDP) in our collection bags.
 Learn more.

-MiracleCord uses an FDA-approved cord blood collection bag for cord blood collection.
+MiracleCord uses an FDA-approved, sterile cord blood collection bag for cord blood collection.

 Any delay until processing your baby's cord blood and cord tissue can result in a significant loss of viable stem cells.
 Studies have shown that cord blood processed within 12 hours of collection yields considerably more viable stem cells.1 Nearly half of the stem cells collected lose their viability when cord blood is processed 24 hours after collection.